nikanique/spring-rest-framework-tutorial/docs/source/GenericControllers.rst

-RetrieveController
+GenericRetrieveController
 ------------------

-The ``RetrieveController`` class is another generic controller that provides a standardized implementation for retrieving a single record from the database using a repository.
+The ``GenericRetrieveController`` class is another generic controller that provides a standardized implementation for retrieving a single record from the database using a repository.
 This controller exposes a ``GET /{lookup}`` endpoint that locates and retrieves a matching record based on a customizable lookup field.

 By default, the controller matches the input value provided in the path variable with the ``id`` field of the records.
 This behavior can be customized to use different fields for lookup, allowing for flexible record retrieval.